nichannah/ocean-nudge/README.md

 # Step 3

 Combine the above regridded reanalysis files into a single nudging source file.
+Note the reanalyses are monthly averages with a nominal time index in the middle of the month.
+This means that in order for nudging to start at the beginning of the year data from the previous year is needed - makenudge.py can create data for the beginning January by interpolating from December of the previous year.

 e.g. for MOM:
 ```